Updated on October 1, 2022

 Any other concerns on examination results including verification of examinee number, examinees are advised to coordinate directly with the CSC Regional Office concerned.

-The CSC Regional Offices handle the releasing of examination results.
+The CSC Regional Offices handle the release of examination results.

 RESULTING IN CIVIL SERVICE ELIGIBILITY